In this third part ~I'll disclose exactly what I do for a living. A little exposition besides nutrition, for something different.

 Live-it-forward, AW.

 What I will not talk about, is my long history of misfortunes.
-Much of which is not, I'd wager as flattering enough for anyone to notice.
+Much is not flattering enough.
 I kindly ask readers to simply piece together what they can from this concept initiative's Start Here page.

 But firstly, defining what is politically correct (and not so politically correct) on my industry.